 At the Investor Update in December 2021, a.s.r. has announced ambitious new carbon reduction targets: 65% in 2030 with a 2015 base year.
 This target applies to our main asset classes: equity, bonds, sovereigns, real estate and mortgages.
-Also, we will increase our impact investments from 2 to 4.5 billion euro in 2024.
-Alongside this target, a.s.r has introduced a new fossil fuel phase out and phase down for the next three years.
-This means that all investments in exposures on companies involved in products made from thermal coal and unconventional oil & gas have been divested.
-For companies involved in conventional oil & gas production, only those with a strong commitment and performance on Paris Alignment may remain in our portfolios.
-Our engagement with large emitters will be intensified and from these companies we will demand a clear commitment to net-zero in 2050.
+Also, we committed to increase our impact investments from 2 to 4.5 billion euro in 2024.
+Progress on these targets is going well.
+In 2023, a.s.r. continued the implementation of its fossil fuel phase out and phase down.
+This means that the engagement with oil and gas companies in our portfolio has continued and we have started with the third phase, targeting large emitters and fossil fuels users.
+Here we also ask for a strong commitment and performance on Paris Alignment.